 Family and friends may call Friday, February 28, 2020 from 6:00 p.m. to 8:00 p.m. at the West Manchester German Baptist Church, 1013 State Road 114 West, North Manchester, Indiana 46962.
 Visitation on Saturday, February 29, 2020 from 10:00 a.m. to 4:30 p.m. and 6:00 p.m. to 8:00 p.m. at the West Manchester church.
 Funeral services for Ted will be held Sunday, March 1, 2020 at 2:00 p.m. at the North Manchester Old German Baptist Brethren Church, 12508 North State Road 13, North Manchester, Indiana 46962.
 Burial immediately following at Pleasant Hill Cemetery, 1013 State Road 114 West, North Manchester, Indiana.

 Those wishing to honor Ted's memory may direct contributions to Christian Aid Ministries SALT Program, P.O.
 Box 360 Berlin, OH 44610

 Arrangements are entrusted to McKee Mortuary

-To send flowers to the family or plant a tree in memory of Theodore "Ted" Oldfather, please visit our floral store.
+To send flowers to Theodore "Ted" Oldfather's family, please visit our floral store.